OpenGemeenten/Typo3CacheHeaders/README.md

 The `ETag` header is a `md5` hash of the content of a page and will be calculated with each request.
 1. At the first request this `ETag` is stored by the browser.
-Furthermore the browser is instructed to validate resources on the server before use it from the cache by `Cache-Control: no-cache, must-revalidate`
+Furthermore the browser is instructed to validate resources on the server before use it from the cache by `Cache-Control: no-cache`
 2. At the next request the browser will send the request header `if-none-match`, containing the content of the `ETag` from step 1.
 3. A TYPO3 middleware checks if the `if-none-match` is still equal to the current `ETag` of the content.